Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
  - **Space Scale** (Float, 1.0): Sets the scaling factor applied to the masses and/or the forces.
     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
+ - **Space Scale Mode** (Enumerator, "Masses + Forces"): Determines if the spatial scaling affects the masses, the forces, or both.
+The available options are:
+    - Masses: The *Space Scale* only affects masses.
+    - Forces: The *Space Scale* only affects forces.
+    - Masses + Forces: The *Space Scale* only affects masses and forces.

 #### Gravity
  - **Gravity** (Float, 0.0): Sets the magnitude of the gravity acceleration.